HarperDB/documentation/docs/technical-details/reference/resource.md

 The Resource API is heavily influenced by the REST/HTTP API, and the methods and properties of the Resource class are designed to map to and be used in a similar way to how you would interact with a RESTful API.

-The REST-based API is a little different than traditional Create-Read-Update-Delete (CRUD) APIs that were designed with single-server interactions in mind, but semantics that attempt to guarantee no existing record or overwrite-only behavior require locks that don't scale well in distributed database.
+The REST-based API is a little different than traditional Create-Read-Update-Delete (CRUD) APIs that were designed with single-server interactions in mind.
+Semantics that attempt to guarantee no existing record or overwrite-only behavior require locks that don't scale well in distributed database.
 Centralizing writes around `put` calls provides much more scalable, simple, and consistent behavior in a distributed eventually consistent database.
 You can generally think of CRUD operations mapping to REST operations like this:

 * Read - `get`
 * Create with a known primary key - `put`